-Government-owned or -controlled banks, including their subsidiaries and affiliates, as well as other FIs under BSP supervision which are under the concurrent jurisdiction of the COA shall be exempt from the aforementioned annual financial audit by an acceptable external auditor: Provided, That when warranted by supervisory concern such as material weakness/breach in internal control and/or risk management systems, the Monetary Board may, upon recommendation of the appropriate department of the SES, require the financial audit to be conducted by an external auditor acceptable to the BSP, at the expense of the institution concerned: Provided, further, That when circumstances such as, but not limited to, loans from multilateral FIs, privatization, or public listing warrant, the financial audit of the concerned institution by an acceptable external auditor may also be allowed.
+Government-owned or -controlled FIs, including their subsidiaries under Bangko Sentral supervision which are under the concurrent jurisdiction of the COA shall be exempt from the aforementioned annual financial audit by an acceptable external auditor: Provided, That when warranted by supervisory concern such as material weakness/breach in internal control and/or risk management systems, the Monetary Board may, upon recommendation of the appropriate department of the SES, require the financial audit to be conducted by an external auditor acceptable to the Bangko Sentral, at the expense of the institution concerned: Provided, further, That when circumstances such as, but not limited to, loans from multilateral FIs, privatization, or public listing warrant, the financial audit of the concerned institution by an acceptable external auditor may also be allowed.

-Banks and other FIs under the concurrent jurisdiction of the BSP and COA shall, however, submit a copy of the AAR of the COA to the appropriate department of the SES within thirty (30) banking days after receipt of the report by the board of directors.
-The AAR shall be accompanied by the: (1) certification by the institution concerned on the date of receipt of the AAR by the board of directors; (2) reconciliation statement between the AFS in the AAR and the balance sheet and income statement of the FI and trust department submitted to the BSP, including copies of adjusting entries on the reconciling items; and (3) other information that may be required by the BSP.
+FIs under the concurrent jurisdiction of the Bangko Sentral and COA shall, however, submit a copy of the AAR of the COA to the appropriate department of the SES within forty (40) calendar days after receipt of the AAR by the board of directors.
+The AAR shall be accompanied by the: (1) certification by the institution concerned on the date of receipt of the AAR by the board of directors; (2) reconciliation statement between the AFS in the AAR and the balance sheet and income statement of the FI and trust department submitted to the Bangko Sentral, including copies of adjusting entries on the reconciling items; and (3) other information that may be required by the Bangko Sentral.

 The board of directors of said institutions, in a regular or special meeting, shall consider and act on the AAR, as well as on the comments and observations and shall submit, within thirty (30) banking days after receipt of the report, a copy of its resolution to the appropriate department of the SES.
-The resolution shall show the action(s) taken on the report, including the comments and observations and the names of the directors present and absent, among other things."
+The resolution shall show the action(s) taken on the report, including the comments and observations and the names of the directors present and absent, among other things.